ibm-cloud-docs/account/tagging_resources.md

 You can create access management tags by using Terraform.

 1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create access management tags by by using HashiCorp Configuration Language.
+In this file, you add the configuration to create access management tags by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
 The following example creates the access management tag `ibm_tag` to the `ibm` resource for the resource ID `ibm_satellite_location.location.crn`.

    ```terraform
    resource "ibm_resource" "ibm" {